The Rev. Vivian Lam

-Vivian comes to us from her most recent position as Rector of St. Matthias & St. Luke in Oakridge, Vancouver, and before that, she was Curate at St. Peter’s in Bay Shore, New York, serving as assistant priest and day school chaplain.
+Vivian comes to us from her previous position as Rector of St. Matthias & St. Luke (now St. Titus) in Oakridge, Vancouver, and before that, she was Curate at St. Peter’s in Bay Shore, New York, serving as assistant priest and day school chaplain.

 She was born in Hong Kong, and spent her childhood and youth both there and in the U.S. (in New York and New Jersey).
 She holds a B.A. in Metropolitan Studies from New York University, and an M.Div. from the Church Divinity School of the Pacific (CDSP) in Berkeley, California.